-Aareal Bank determines the encumbrance of assets in accordance with Implementing Regulation (EU) 2015/79.
+Aareal Bank determines the encumbrance of assets in accordance with Implementation Regulation (EU) 2015/79.

-Commercial property financing is a major element of Aareal Bank Group's business model.
+Commercial property financing is a major element of the Aareal Bank Group's business model.
 Accordingly, Pfandbriefe (German covered bonds) represent a significant portion in long-term funding and are therefore a major source of asset encumbrance.

-Apart from Pfandbriefe, other major sources of asset encumbrance are deposits from institutional investors, the derivatives business (occasionally securities repurchase agreements) as well as deposits from the housing industry.
-Moreover, Aareal Bank increased the existing Targeted Longer-Term Refinancing Operations (TLTRO) of the ECB by \in 1 billion in the financial year under review.
+Apart from Pfandbriefe, other major sources of asset encumbrance are deposits from institutional investors, the derivatives business, the Targeted Longer-Term Refinancing Operations (TLTRO) of the ECB, securities repurchase transactions as well as deposits from the housing industry.
+However, Aareal Bank reduced its borrowings under the TLTRO by $\in$ 4.3 billion in the year under review.
 With regard to commercial property financing and related refinancing, encumbrance within Aareal Bank Group is mainly concentrated on Aareal Bank AG.

-As at 31 December 2021, the cover assets pools held for issuance of its own bonds accounted for encumbrance of assets in a total amount of \in 22.3 billion.
+As at 31 December 2022, the cover assets pools held for issuance of its own bonds accounted for encumbrance of assets in a total amount of $\in$ 13.2 billion.